Updated 09 October 2020.

 Social media is a chance to show your personality, but there is such a thing as taking this too far.
 Everything you post reflects on your brand, so it still needs to look and sound professional, and be consistent with your messaging across other platforms.

 Solution: Use only logos and photos that are brand-consistent.
 Read up on branding; there are many inexpensive or free resources out there.
 Have a clearly defined social media policy for your company so any employees that post to social media know what is acceptable and what is not.

 Yes, memes and photos of cute kittens are funny and adorable.
-But if this is all you’re posting then you might be too focussed on gaining a large number of followers and not focussed enough on the quality and reputation you are projecting into the world.
+But if this is all you’re posting then you might be too focused on gaining a large number of followers and not focused enough on the quality and reputation you are projecting into the world.
 Memes and cute kittens are not a complete social media strategy.

 Solution: I’m not saying never post content like this, but keep it to a minimum.
 When you do choose to post this kind of content make sure that it is relevant to your industry and not just to get attention.
 People might laugh at a meme but unless it is relevant, they probably won’t buy from you.

 At the end of the day social media can be a blessing or a curse depending on how you use it.
 In all your endeavours try to be thoughtful and user-centric.